Highlander

 DM - You have my statement and my papers.
 Either charge me or let me go.

-LeBrun - If I find out that you've lied to me about Kuyler, you'll share a cell with him for the rest of your natural life.
+LeBrun - If I find out that you lied to me about Kuyler, you'll share a cell with him for the rest of your natural life.
+[DM walks back to barge.] [in exasperation] God.

-RR - [turning Napoleon's bust to face the room, then in mock French accent] Excellent. [normal voice] I think the light looks perfect just like that.
+RR - [turns Napoleon's bust to face the room, then in mock French accent] Excellent. [normal voice] I think the light looks perfect just like that.
 What do you think?

 Tessa - I think it looks like it looks.